Intrauterine Device (IUD)

 |Medical conditions||The hormonal IUD should not be used if you have had breast cancer in the last five years.||With rare exceptions, the copper IUD will not have any known effect on existing medical conditions.|

 IUDs are suitable for most people.
-A doctor will assess you to see if it’s right for you.
+A doctor will assess you to see if it’s suitable for you.
 The hormonal IUD is the most popular form of long acting reversible contraception (LARC) in the world.
-It is safe for women who have never had a pregnancy to have an IUD.
+It is safe for people who have never had a pregnancy to have an IUD.

 An IUD might not be right for you if you: